 Interest expense.
-Interest expense increased by 19%, from \$147 million for the year ended December 31, 2020 to \$175 million for the year ended December 31, 2021 primarily due to the issuance of (i) \$550 million of 2026 Notes on November 10, 2020 and (ii) \$750 million of 2029 Notes on June 8, 2021, partially offset by lower borrowings under the Credit Facility during the year ended December 31, 2021 and the redemption of all \$650 million of the 2024 Notes on June 8, 2021.
+Interest expense increased by 8%, from \$175 million for the year ended December 31, 2021 to \$190 million for the year ended December 31, 2022 primarily due to (i) the issuance of \$750 million of 5.375% senior notes due June 15, 2029 (the "2029 Notes") on June 8, 2021, (ii) increased interest rates on our Credit Facility due to higher benchmark rates during the year ended December 31, 2022, and (iii) increased borrowings on our Credit Facility due to our asset acquisitions, partially offset by the redemption of all \$650 million of the 2024 Notes on June 8, 2021.

 Equity in earnings of unconsolidated affiliates.
-Equity in earnings in unconsolidated affiliates increased by 5%, from \$86 million for the year ended December 31, 2020 to \$90 million for the year ended December 31, 2021 primarily due to an increase in the level of volume throughput at the Joint Venture between periods, including one new Joint Venture processing plant with nameplate capacity of 200 MMcf/d being placed in service during July 2021, partially offset by the effects of the processing plant and fractionation facility downtime during the third quarter of 2021.
+Equity in earnings in unconsolidated affiliates increased by 4%, from \$90 million for the year ended December 31, 2021 to \$94 million for the year ended December 31, 2022 primarily due to higher Joint Venture earnings as a result of annual CPI-based adjustments for processing and fractionation fees, partially offset by lower processed volumes at the Joint Venture between periods.

 Loss on early extinguishment of debt.
 Loss on early extinguishment of debt for the year ended December 31, 2021 of \$22 million primarily relates to the redemption of all \$650 million of the 2024 Notes at a premium to par of \$17 million as well as the write-off of \$6 million of unamortized deferred financing costs, partially offset by \$2 million of unamortized premium.
+There was no loss on early extinguishment of debt for the year ended December 31, 2022.